 Katherine Spinella (b.
 1985)

-Spinella is co-director of Well Well Projects, Thunderstruck Collective, and co-founder of Carnation Contemporary.
-Her work has been supported by grants from the Ford Family Foundation, Oregon Arts Commission, The Andy Warhol Foundation for Visual Arts, Portland State University, Vermont Studio Center, Kala Art Institute, and Women's Studio Workshop.
-Recent exhibitions include Mood Ring, a two-person exhibition, at Nightengale Gallery in La Grande, OR, Dandelion, a solo exhibition, at Well Well Projects in Portland, OR; Summer Sampler at Museum of Museums in Seattle, WA; and inclusion in the 2023-24 Pacific Northwest Drawers at Blue Sky Gallery, Portland, OR.
-This year, Spinella’s work was collected by Soho House and will be featured in the 2024 opening of the Soho House Portland.
+Spinella is a co-organizer of Form.a, an art press fair, and Thunderstruck Collective, a nomadic artist residency project, as well as a founder of Carnation Contemporary, a regional artist-run gallery.
+Her work has been supported by the Ford Family Foundation, Oregon Arts Commission, The Andy Warhol Foundation for the Visual Arts, Portland State University, Vermont Studio Center, Kala Art Institute, and Women's Studio Workshop.
+Recent exhibitions include Sleepless Nights at SOIL Gallery in Seattle, WA; Inner Sun and Dandelion at Well Well Projects in Portland, OR; Summer Sampler at Museum of Museums in Seattle, WA; and inclusion in the 2023–24 Pacific Northwest Drawers at Blue Sky Gallery in Portland, OR.
+Spinella’s work is featured in the Soho House Art Collection and is currently on view at Soho House Portland.